 If you want to freeze cooked leftovers, simply put separate portions into glass containers and freeze for up to 3 months.

-Alternatively, you can reheat each piece separately in the microwave for a few minutes, but you might not get that lovely puffed up bechamel that you’ll get if you reheat it in the oven!
+Alternatively, you can reheat each piece separately in the microwave for a few minutes.
+You might not get that lovely puffed up béchamel that you’ll get if you reheat it in the oven, but it’ll taste just as good!

 More amazing moussaka recipes